rawliving-germany/magento_shopware_ratings/README.md

 -->
 # Convert magento 2.x to shopware ratings

-(Notes and scripts from/for the process, specific usecase).
+Notes and scripts from/for the process of migrating product ratings of a magento 2.x shop to a shopware 5.x shop (for a pretty specific setup).

 ## DB